 When a single site of the tube has been coagulated and divided during monopolar coagulation, tubal reversal can be performed without difficulty.

 Pregnancy rates after reversal of monopolar coagulation procedures are approximately 40-50%.

-Reversing burned tubes
+Can burned tubes be repaired?

 Often what is done to the tubes is not as important as how much of it was done to the fallopian tubes.